Paid Leave in the Fire Sprinkler Industry Under the FFCRA

 Employers must post, conspicuously and in a commonly utilized location, notice of sick leave under this section.
 The notice must be in a form provided by or approved by the Secretary of Labor.

 Once an employee commences sick leave, an employer may require the employee to follow reasonable notice procedures to continue to receive paid sick leave.

 An employer may not retaliate—in the form of discharge, discipline, or discrimination—against any employee who takes leave under this section, files a complaint under this section, or testifies in relation to a complaint under this section.

 Please note that each contractor will be responsible for providing this paid leave to their employees and for keeping appropriate records.
 This obligation for employers of unionized employees will not be covered by the NASI funds.

-Most importantly, NFSA member companies should note that failure to comply with EPSLA provisions will subject the offending company to penalties for violations of the Fair Labor Standards Act.
+Most importantly, NFSA-member companies should note that failure to comply with EPSLA provisions will subject the offending company to penalties for violations of the Fair Labor Standards Act (FLSA).